srikanth2102/IMDB_Data_Analysis/README.md

 ## Sample Visualization
 ![IMDb Data Analysis](https://user-images.githubusercontent.com/66214509/130843587-fe3cac81-aece-44d9-b9cf-a9d77a129a78.png)

-We all knew that the number of movies released during 2019-2020 was less due to the Covid-19 outbreak.
+* We all knew that the number of movies released during 2019-2020 was less due to the Covid-19 outbreak.
 The above graph captures that trend perfectly as we a dip in the number of movies releases in 2019 and 2020.
+* The Tableau workbook that i used to create the visualizations are available under the name "IMDb Data Visualization-Tableau".

 ## Overview
 * We first create a mysql database containing all these four tables.